alvisespano/Legodroid/README.md

 ## Documentation

-The documentation is not yet available.
+The documentation is available as javadoc.
+Refer to the doc directory for pre-generated html.
-Refer to the sample MainActivity code for learning how the library public API works - its usage is pretty straightforward and requires no senior expertise unless you want to delve into its internals.
+Also, the project includes a sample MainActivity aimed at showing how the library public API works - its usage is pretty straightforward and requires no senior expertise unless you want to delve into its internals.